ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 An example of how what could be a banking application could be compromised is discussed in this article.

-This article is written with the purpose of raising awareness about the importance of taking care of the small details when developping products.
+This article is written with the purpose of raising awareness about the importance of taking care of the small details when developing products.
 A huge defensive system might become useless if we leave an open window somewhere.

 ## Proof of Concept (PoC)